MMathster/MMathster.github.io/_pages/projects.md

 ### Loci of Kimberling Centers in the Thales Configuration: An Analytic and Algebraic Approach

+This article analyzes parametric curves of the locus of a triangle center $X_n$ defined in the *Encyclopedia of Triangle Center* sites.
 Deep dive into triangle centers with applications of algebraic geometry and topology.

 - <a href="/assets/etccenter20260308.pdf" download class="download-btn">
   <svg xmlns="http://www.w3.org/2000/svg" width="20" height="20" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round">